eclipse-theia/vscode-builtin-extensions/README.md

 The generated `.vsix` will be under folder `./dist`

+## Packaging built-in vscode extensions in an extension-pack.

+The version of the built-in extension-pack corresponds to the `version` present in the vscode sub-module's `package.json`.
+For `next` versions, an appropriate hash suffix is added.

+Latest / solid revision example:

+    cd vscode; git checkout 1.45.0; cd .. yarn; yarn create-extension-pack:latest

+Next / interim revision example:

+    cd vscode; git checkout d69a79b73808559a91206d73d7717ff5f798f23c; cd .. yarn; yarn create-extension-pack:next

+The generated `.vsix` will be under the folder `./dist`

-## Publishing vscode-builtin-extensions to open-vsx
+## Publishing individual built-in vscode extensions and builtin-extension-packs to open-vsx

 The `ovsx` client is used to publish to an open-vsx registry.
+The default registry is set to the public instance at https://open-vsx.org.

+The environment variable `OVSX_REGISTRY_URL` may be set to configure publishing to a different registry URL.

-By default https://open-vsx.org is used.
-To use another open-vsx registry, set its URL in environment variable `OVSX_REGISTRY_URL`.
-Use enviromnent variable `OVSX_PAT` to store the personal access token obtained from the registry.
+The environment variable `OVSX_PAT` is used to set the personal access token obtained from the registry.

-After packaging the extensions as `.vsix` (see above), you may examine/test them under folder `dist`.
-Remove any that you do not wish to be published (e.g. those not working well).
-When ready proceed with publishing:
+After packaging the extensions and extension-packs as `.vsix` (see above), you may examine/test them under the `dist` folder.
+Remove any extension that you do not wish to be published (e.g. those not working well), and when ready proceed with publishing:

     yarn publish:vsix

-## Re-publishing vscode-builtin-extensions to open-vsx
+## Re-publishing individual built-in vscode extensions and built-in extension packs to open-vsx.

 ### Solid version

 There is a GH action to help: `publish-vsx-specific-latest`.
 For this to work, the version to be published needs to be removed from open-vsx.
 Then one must push to branch `ovsx-publish`.
 Make sure the wanted solid version of the `vscode` git submodule is checked-out in the pushed change.
-We do not care about that branch - once publish is done, it can be reset the next time.
+We do not care about that branch - once the publishing is done, it can be force reset the next time.

 ### Intermediary (next) version

 There is a GH action to help: `publish-vsx-specific-next`.
 For this to work, the version to be published needs to be removed from open-vsx.
 Then one must push to branch `ovsx-publish-next`.
 Make sure the wanted intermediary version of the `vscode` git submodule is checked-out in the pushed change.
-We do not care about that branch - once publish is done, it can be reset the next time.
+We do not care about that branch - once the publishing is done, it can be force reset the next time.

 ## License